Entrance: Via Ludovisi 48

 Gerlinde Verhaeghe (1986) received an MA in History of Architecture from the Bartlett School of Architecture (UCL) and an MA in Architecture from KU Leuven Faculty of Architecture, where she also worked as a research assistant.
 She has worked as an architect for various architectural firms in Europe and has written articles for the Belgian architecture magazine A+.
 Since 2018 she has conducted doctoral research at the Institute of History and Theory of Architecture of ETH, Zurich.
 In Milan she will continue her research on the Turin architect Carlo Mollino.

 Adaline Anobile (1981) is a performance artist and choreographer.
 She completed an MA in Textile Design at La Cambre Visual Arts School of Brussels and received an MA in Choreography from the National Choreographic Center of Montpellier.
 Her recent works include See that My Grave is Kept Clean, presented at the far° festival in Nyon.
 In Palermo she will delve into the notion of dream and clairvoyance to create new forms of imagery.

-Marie Driselma (1993) studied classical archaeology at the University of Geneva, where she is now working on a thesis in collaboration with the University of Catania with the support of a FNS Scholarship.
+Marie Drielsma (1993) studied Classical Archaeology at the University of Geneva, where she is now working on a thesis in collaboration with the University of Catania with the support of a FNS Scholarship.
 In her PhD studies she focuses on Hellenistic and Roman lamps from several Sicilian sites.
 In Palermo her research will focus on lamps found in various archaeological sites in the Western part of the Mediterranean basin.